zdeslav/stout/README.md

 to be executed, which counters are to be monitored, and which limits are to be checked.

-Stout starts the tested application and then lets them run for some time to collect baseline data.
+Stout starts the applications under test or attaches to running applications and then lets them run for some time to collect baseline data.
 This is controlled by DELAY and SAMPLING_TIME parameters.

 Then it continues to monitor the running application and compares the collected metrics against the baseline data.
+In case that some limit has been violated it reports an error and optionally stops the test.

-Example:
+Here is an example of configuration file:

 ~~~{.ini}
 [STOUT::COMMON]      ; Common parameters